Paris is always a good idea! At least that’s what I tell myself each time I book flights to the City of Lights.

 Victor Hugo’s House and Place des Vosges

-While I didn’t get to visit Victor Hugo’s house (it was closed – *sad face*), the Place des Vosges, is a pretty little square to sit and enjoy some peace and quiet, away from the hustle and bustle.
+While I didn’t get to visit Victor Hugo’s house (it was closed!), the Place des Vosges is a pretty little square to sit and enjoy some peace and quiet, away from the hustle and bustle.

 Jardin des Tuileries

-One of my favourite Parisian pastimes is to grab a box of macarons from Laduree on the Champs Elysees and sit with my book and sweet treats in the Jardin des Tuileries, just winding away the time.
+One of my favourite Parisian pastimes, I simply love to sit with my book and a box of sweet treats in the Jardin des Tuileries just winding away the time.
 I like to think that when I live in Paris, I’ll do this every Sunday afternoon.
 A girl can dream right!?

 Opera de Paris, Palais Garnier

-I had no idea you could go inside the Opera House without a show ticket until my friend, Courtney, told me I should check it out.
+I had no idea you could go inside the Opera House without a show ticket until a friend told me I should check it out.
 While Versailles was incredible, it was so packed with people that it was hard to really enjoy it.
 The Palais Garnier was absolutely stunning inside and with a noticeable lack of tourists, you are able to enjoy it at your own pace without a thousand people hurrying you along.

 Well, voila!
-That completes my guide to Paris.
-Like I said, it’s virtually impossible to narrow down such an amazing city to only a few attractions, so I guess you’ll have to return soon!
+That completes my guide to some of the cool things to do in Paris.
+Like I said, it’s virtually impossible to narrow down such an amazing city, so I guess I’ll have to return soon!
 I’m constantly adding to this post each time I visit Paris, so check back soon for the latest additions!

-What are your favourite spots in Paris?
-Let me know what I should check out next?
+Did I miss some of the cool things to do in Paris?
+What are some the best places to visit in Paris?
+Let me know what I should check out next time.

-All photos by Zara Aitken.
+All photos belong to Zara Aitken.
 Opinions are all my own.